-Advantage portable and central liquid chillers use high pressure and low pressure limit switches on the refrigerant circuit to prevent circuit damage due to out-of-spec operating pressure.
+Advantage portable and central water chillers use high pressure and low pressure limit switches on the refrigerant circuit to prevent circuit damage due to out-of-spec operating pressure.

 Depending on the model of the Advantage chiller, separate high and low limit switches could be used (as pictured) or high and low limit switches in a common housing.

-The Low Pressure limit switch is mounted on the suction side of the compressor.
-Low pressure
+- Mounted on the suction side of the compressor.

 Typical use of refrigerant pressure limit switches on Advantage central chillers.

 - Refrigerant limit switches are wired into the 115 volt control circuit of the compressor.

 - Both high and low switches are normally closed.

 - If either limit switch detects a pressure outside its prescribe parameters, the limit switch will open the control circuit and the compressor will stop.